yaweli/pipi/README.md

 	#INCLUDE %ESLJXI
 </m>
 ```
-use onChange=mLabel("LABEL",this) to instruct the browser to check the field value in the mumps side, on a label your choose!
+Use onChange=mLabel("LABEL",this) to instruct the browser to check the field value in the mumps side, on a label your choose!

-in the label you can check the value of the filed (ready for you in M) and call a different actions:
+In the label you can check the value of the filed (ready for you in M) and call a different actions:

 actions  | description